jackedwardbeard/AUTH_JWT/README.md

 # To-Dos / Improvements
 - Move backend login into controller files, and import it in to each route.
 - Add input validation (not the focus of this repo, so I probably won't implement this).
-Currently you can enter anything into the any input fields.
+Currently you can enter anything into any input field.

 # Weaknesses
 * Access tokens are stored in localStorage.
 They are therefore vulnerable to XSS, but this is unlikely to occur, since they are so short lived.